Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: Optimal Walking Algorithm in Expectation

 We extend the definition of $\theta$ to internal nodes by defining $\theta(u)$ to be the sum of $\theta(w)$ over all leaves $w$ of $T(u)$.
 Given some $u$ that was not visited yet, and given the previously seen advice $\adv$, the probability of the treasure being in $u$'s subtree $T(u)$, is:

-Note that the advice seen so far is never for vertices in $T(u)$ as we consider a walking algorithm, and $u$ has not been visited yet.
+The last factor is $q_w/\Delta_w$ because it is the probability that the advice at $w$ points exactly the way it does in $\adv$, and not only away from $\tau$.
+Note that the advice seen so far does not involve vertices in $T(u)$, because we consider a walking algorithm, and $u$ has not been visited yet.
 Therefore, if $\treasure\in T(u)$ then correct advice in $\adv$ points to $u$.
-We ignore the term $p_w + q_w/\Delta_w$ as it is normally quite close to $1$, and applying a log we can approximate the relative strength of a node by:
+We ignore the term $p_w + q_w/\Delta_w$ because this will not affect the results by much, and applying a log we can approximate the relative strength of a node by:

-We do not want to assume that our algorithm knows $q_w$, but we do assume that in the worst scenario $q_w \sim 1/\sqrt\Delta_w$.
-Assigning this value and rescaling we finally define:
+We replace $q_w$ by its upper bound $1/\sqrt\Delta_w$ (consequently, the algorithm need not know the exact value of $q_w$).
+After scaling, we obtain our definition for the score of a vertex:

 When comparing two specific vertices $u$ and $v$, $\score(u) > \score(v)$ iff: